Candidates for the Visiting Medical Student Clerkship Program at Mayo Clinic must:

 - Have received the required immunizations

-In addition to the above requirements, international students must have:
+In addition to the above requirements, international students must:

-- Have personal health insurance coverage in the amount of a minimum of $50,000 U.S. dollars
+- Have personal health insurance coverage in the amount of a minimum of $50,000 (USD)

 - Show demonstrated fluency in English, with successful completion of the Test of English as a Foreign Language (TOEFL) examination within the last two years if instruction at the home medical school is not in English